Enforcing schema contracts for GeoJSON and Shapefiles

 bash

-# 1. GeoJSON strict contract validation
+# 1. GeoJSON strict contract validation using the jsonschema CLI

-jsonschema -i payload.geojson /etc/contracts/geojson/v1/feature-collection.schema.json \
+--instance payload.geojson \

 # 2. Shapefile schema alignment & geometry type verification